Giant House Spider

 The Giant House Spiders are venomous but their venom is not that dangerous.
 They are neither aggressive nor do they go the extra mile to hunt their prey.
 They will only bite when they are provoked or feel endangered.
 Their venom subdues the prey and they may bite a human too.
 But their bites are not harmful to humans.

 The most you will experience is redness and/or swelling around the bite.
 And sometimes, a pang of pain may be observed.
-It is, however, unlikely for humans to encounter the Giant House Spider’s bites as they mostly come out at night.
+It is, however, unlikely for humans to experience the Giant House Spider’s bites as they mostly come out at night.

 But if you wish to remove the spider colonies or prevent them from being set up in the first place, you can seek out the following methods for help: